Leeds United v Tottenham Hotspur

 Published

-BBC Local News: London -- Preview followed by live coverage of Saturday's Premier League game between Leeds United and Tottenham Hotspur.Full Article
+BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Saturday's Premier League game between Leeds United and Tottenham Hotspur.Full Article

 Published

-BBC Local News: London -- Preview followed by live coverage of Saturday's Premier League game between Leeds United and Tottenham Hotspur.Full Article
+BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Saturday's Premier League game between Leeds United and Tottenham Hotspur.Full Article

-Here is the team we reckon the Tottenham Hotspur boss will select as he looks to get them back on track in the Premier League at..
+Leeds United's Stuart Dallas wasted a golden opportunity during their 4-0 home defeat to Tottenham Hotspur as he took to long to..

-Tottenham Hotspur face a daunting trip to Manchester City this weekend, desperate to arrest a losing streak that threatens to..
+The Tottenham Hotspur head coach is holding his press conference following the Premier League victory against Leeds United at..